 Upon application of enrolment, parents are required to notify the school of their child's immunisation status.
 Immunisation certificates, which will be photocopied by the School Office, are available from Medicare or by calling the Immunisation Register on 1800 653 809.
 (Photocopies from the "blue book" will not be accepted).

 INFECTIOUS DISEASE

-Parents must notify the school administrative staff or the principal of any serious infectious disease within the family (e.g. conjunctivitis, measles etc.).
+Parents must notify the school administrative staff, or the Principal, of any serious infectious disease within the family (e.g. Covid, measles, conjunctivitis etc.).
 Please exclude your child in accordance with medical advice.